 Elle Clarke is a native New Yorker.
-Always an artist with an eye for design, Elle has a background in design and worked as a textile artist.
-Typically always having a camera in hand, a Pentax K1000 back in the eighties and a Nikon DX, Elle currently solely uses her mobile to capture all her street photography.
-With a diagnosis of multiple sclerosis, Elle had to regroup, and with the ambiguity of a mobile phone in her hand, the convenience and her natural eye for composition and design, Elle's passion for street photography began.
+Elle has a background in design and worked as a textile artist.
+While previously she always had a camera in hand, a Pentax K1000 back in the eighties and a Nikon DX after that, Elle currently solely uses her mobile phone for photography.
+With a diagnosis of multiple sclerosis, Elle had to regroup, and with the ambiguity a mobile phone can provide, the convenience and her natural eye for composition and design, Elle's passion for street photography began.
 It has become her healing tool for her lost artistic self, connecting her to the city that she loves and all it has to offer.
-Mostly black and white work with some color, Elle is drawn to compositions that usually have strong shadows and patterns, or, to a lonely look or a person's condition who might not be well or down on their luck.
-Her images capture an empathy whilst retaining a respectful distance.
-In Elle's work it almost feels like we are watching a film noir.
+Mostly black and white work with some color, Elle is drawn to compositions that have strong shadows or patterns, or, to a lonely look or a person's condition.
+Her images are full of empathy whilst retaining a respectful distance.
+In some of Elle's work it almost feels like we are watching a film noir.

 What is your favourite quote that resonates with you the best?

 "Art enables us to find ourselves and lose ourselves at the same time." - Thomas Merton